-Why do I need to know how to make a mineralizing toothpaste?
 Lately, I’ve been more concerned about toxins in the products I use for personal care and in my home.
-And, this activated charcoal toothpaste is a great example of something I can make.
+And, this DIY charcoal toothpaste powder is a great example of something I can make.

 How to Make a Charcoal Toothpaste

 A Weston Price theory is that a lack of fat-soluble vitamins and minerals in your diet and eating phytates (from seeds, grains, nuts, and legumes) your body chemistry gets out of whack which results in your body pulling minerals from your bones and teeth.

-I’ve been exploring some natural dentistry options for myself and one of the suggestions I read was to use a remineralizing toothpaste.
-Because I can’t find one locally, and the options online are rather expensive, I decided to learn how to make a mineralizing toothpaste myself.
+I’ve been exploring some natural dentistry options for myself and one of the suggestions I read was to use remineralizing tooth powder.
+Because I can’t find one locally, and the options online are rather expensive, I decided to learn how to make charcoal toothpaste myself.

 - 4 tablespoons bentonite clay